Top Startup Statistics 2023: Must-Know Startup Facts and Trends You Must Know

 • Competition is a startup’s greatest problem (19 percent ).

-• According to the National Association of Small Firms, LLCs account for 35% of small businesses, followed by S-corporations that account for 33 percent, corporations which account for 19 percent, sole proprietorships account for 12 percent, & partnerships account for 2 percent.
+• According to the National Association of Small Firms, LLCs account for 35% of small businesses, followed by S-corporations that account for 33 percent, corporations that account for 19 percent, sole proprietorships account for 12 percent, & partnerships account for 2 percent.

 Startup Statistics That Will Astound You